axelriseup/Overwatch/README.md

 The Overwatch Extension is your all-in-one tool for financial monitoring and reporting.
 Get started today to simplify your financial management and gain invaluable insights into your financial health.

+---

 ## Approaches to Expansion for the Future

 - Visualizing the wallet performance with easy-to-read graphs and pie charts (No Overload - Keep it clean).

-- Option to visualize specified products only (Listed products by LNBits TPoS or external pay Plugins for WooCommerce, Shopify etc.).
-This would open new information input for products which could perhaps be advertised in a specified timeslot which would fulfill marketing aspect.
+- Option to visualize specified products only (Listed products by LNbits TPoS or external pay Plugins for WooCommerce, Shopify, etc.).
+This would open new information input for products which could perhaps be advertised in a specified timeslot, fulfilling a marketing aspect.

-- Choice of different user interface colors, which must be user-specific and cached in the browser.
+- Choice of different user interface colors, which should be user-specific and cached in the browser.

 - Add CSV DATEV record structure: [DATEV Developer Platform](https://developer.datev.de/datev/platform/en/dtvf).

+---

 ## Addressed for Main Use

 - **Merchants & eCommerce**

 - **However, it is also suited for individual users.**